Guber/profile_images_text/README.md

-Generic letters profile image generator.
+# Generic letters profile image generator

 This script allows the user to generate images for user profiles, that can be used in any application as a default placeholder when user hasn't uploaded a custom profile image.
 The idea is tu have a range of placeholder profile